inspired/TA-Clearswift_SEG/README.md

 Clearswift SECURE Email Gateway Add-on for Splunk Enterprise includes the following new features:

-- Initial release
-- CIM compliance
+- Renamed message_id as internal_message_id.

 ##### Fixed issues

-Version 1.0 of the Clearswift SECURE Email Gateway Add-on for Splunk Enterprise fixes the following issues:
+Version 1.1 of the Clearswift SECURE Email Gateway Add-on for Splunk Enterprise fixes the following issues:

 - None

 ##### Known issues

-Version 1.0 of the Clearswift SECURE Email Gateway Add-on for Splunk Enterprise has the following known issues:
+Version 1.1 of the Clearswift SECURE Email Gateway Add-on for Splunk Enterprise has the following known issues:

 - None known

 ##### Third-party software attributions

-Version 1.0 of the Clearswift SECURE Email Gateway Add-on for Splunk Enterprise incorporates the following third-party software or libraries.
+Version 1.1 of the Clearswift SECURE Email Gateway Add-on for Splunk Enterprise incorporates the following third-party software or libraries.

 - None